amix/vimrc/README.md

 The taglist.vim plugin will require ctags (http://ctags.sourceforge.net) (Debian: apt-get install ctags)

 I also recommend using [Source Code Pro font from Adobe](http://store1.adobe.com/cfusion/store/html/index.cfm?event=displayFontPackage&code=1960) (it's free and awesome font for writing and programming).
 The Awesome vimrc is already setup to try to use it

+## How to install the Basic version?
+The basic version is basically just one file and no plugins.
+You can check out [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim).

+This is useful to install on remote servers where you don't need many plugins and you don't do many edits.

+	git clone git://github.com/amix/vimrc.git ~/.vim_runtime
+	sh ~/.vim_runtime/install_basic_vimrc.sh

 ## How to install on Windows?